Case Study - How I helped reshape Europe’s largest bus network is planned - from the inside.

 No single source of truth

-Versions lived on laptops, shared drivers, and inside the planning tool simulataneous.
+Versions lived on laptops, shared drives, and inside the planning tool simulataneously.

 Invisible to the teams